 If you are considering living together with someone before getting married or instead of getting married, it helps to know your rights.
 Cohabitation agreements, especially in Ontario, can help protect your rights and those of your partner’s in the event of a relationship ending, like financial assets, investments, debts, as well as property.
 It can also provide peace of mind especially for couples that just started living together and don’t meet the criteria necessary to be considered a common-law in the eyes of the law.

 At Mazzeo Law we have helped many people prepare a cohabitation agreement to protect their rights and those of their partners.
 In order for an agreement to be finalized, each partner has to obtain his or her own lawyer.
-Give us a call or request a free consultation and one of our representatives will get back to you promptly to set up a meeting.
+Give us a call or request a consultation and one of our representatives will get back to you promptly to set up a meeting.

 Phone: (905) 851-5909